OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:pentaspherical}
 $$

 The pentaspherical model is smoother than the spherical model, with continuous derivatives up to the second order.
-It is useful for modeling spatial processes that exhibit a moderate degree of smoothness and a clear range beyond which correlation vanishes.[^journel]
+It is useful for modeling spatial processes that exhibit a moderate degree of smoothness and a clear range beyond which correlation vanishes. {cite:p}`chiles_geostatistics_2012, webster_2007`

 ---